Cahora Bassa Dam: History

-The dam began to fill in December 1974 after construction was commenced in 1969 by the Portuguese colonial government of Mozambique (Portugal), and is 171 m high by 303 m wide at the crest.
-Before the Cahora Bassa dam underwent construction, the native people protested the dam in order to keep their land.
+The dam began to fill in December 1974 after construction was begun in 1969 by the Portuguese colonial government of Mozambique.
+It is 171 m high by 303 m wide at the crest.
+Before construction began, the native people protested the dam in order to keep their land.
 Built in the first half of the 1970s when Mozambique was still a Portuguese territory, long stretches of the power transmission lines were sabotaged during 16 years of Mozambican Civil War which ended in 1992.
 The lake has reached a maximum length and width of approximately 250 km and 38 km respectively, flooding an area of 2700 km2 with an average depth of 20.9 m.
-Today, the Portuguese government owns eighty-two percent of the Cahora Bassa Lake and the Cahora Bassa dam while the Mozambique government owns the remaining 18 percent.
+Until 2007, the Portuguese government owned eighty-two percent of the Cahora Bassa Lake and dam while the Mozambique government owned the remaining 18 percent.
 When given the order to begin construction in 1969, the colonial government of Portugal forced the native people out of their homes and villages in order for the Portuguese and European workers to have a place to live during construction.
-The Cahora Bassa dam was built in order for more power to go to South Africa.
 The Portuguese government built a small town for all the contractors, electricians, and engineers on top of the native Mozambique homes.
 The evicted native people were not given compensation for their loss of property.

 The dam was built to produce electricity for South African farms, mines, and cities.
 Since the dam transfers the electricity that it creates to South Africa, it is taking electricity away from the natives that were able to keep some of their land.
 The natives now struggle for electricity and a regular supply of clean drinking water.
 Before 2010, the average annual rainfall was thirty-seven inches.
 This has been decreasing ever since and in 2016, the average annual rainfall was twenty-five inches.
 If this average continues to fall, the dam operators may have to shut off the flow to some or even all the turbines.
 Doing so will conserve the water and energy until the reservoir is full enough to allow water to spin the turbines and create more electricity.
 Having some or all turbines will cause parts of South Africa to lose energy.
 During the plant shutdown, Songo and Apollo will have a fraction of the energy coming into the converter stations.
 These places will still be able to use electricity due to the energy that has been stored in a device called an accumulator or by using the pumping method.
-This method is done by pumping water into a reservoir and letting it go through a turbine when energy is needed..
+This method is done by pumping water into a reservoir and letting it go through a turbine when energy is needed.